c4lliope/rfcs/021-team-credential-managers/proposal.md

 - # ...
 ```

-Each var source has a `name`.
-This is used to explicitly reference the source
+Each var source has a `name` which must be a valid identifier per
+concourse/rfcs#(TODO).
+This is used to explicitly reference the source from
-from `((vars))` syntax so that there is no ambiguity.
+`((vars))` syntax so that there is no ambiguity.
 See
 [`VAR_SOURCE_NAME`](#VAR_SOURCE_NAME).

 A var source's `type` names one of the supported credential managers (e.g.